We often get asked about the Camino de Santiago distance required to walk in order to receive your Camino Pilgrim Certificate.

-When talking about ‘the Camino de Santiago’ most people have in mind the Camino Frances or French Way which is the most popular and well known of the Camino routes across Europe.
+When talking about ‘the Camino de Santiago’ most people have in mind the Camino Frances or French Way which is the most popular and well-known of the Camino routes across Europe.

-It would take just over a month, 35 days to walk the Camino Frances from St Jean Pied de Port to Santiago de Compostela, considering you are walking an average of 25 kms per day.
+It would take just over a month or 35 days to walk the Full Camino Frances from St Jean Pied de Port to Santiago de Compostela, considering you are walking an average of 25 km per day.

 Many pilgrims, however, add rest days (generally one per week walked) to recover but also to explore and enjoy some of the historic cities and towns en route.

 After arriving in Santiago, many pilgrims continue on to Cape Fisterra on the Camino de Fisterra, which would add another 4 walking days to your journey.

-Many others choose less known routes such as the Camino Portugues, Portuguese Way, which is the second most popular attracting approximately 18% of pilgrims; or the Camino del Norte, Northern Way.
+Many others choose less known routes such as the Camino Portugues, the Portuguese Way, which is the second most popular attracting approximately 19% of pilgrims; or the Camino del Norte, the Northern Way.

-- One of the shortest Camino routes is the Camino Ingles, the English Way, which is just 118kms from Ferrol to Santiago and would take just a week to complete.
+- One of the shortest Camino routes is the Camino Ingles, the English Way, which is just 118kms from Ferrol to Santiago and would take just 1 week to complete.

 If you would like to walk the Camino de Santiago and require additional information or would like to book your Camino trip, contact our travel specialists.